NationalAssociationOfRealtors/block_r_provisioner/README.md

   - defines the peer as an `AnchorPeer` to facilitate Hyperledger gossip communications
 - `install_chaincode.sh` - installs chaincode on each.

-After installation, each node can be tested using the `query.sh` and `invoke.sh` scripts.
+Once the nodes are running, each node can be tested using the `query.sh` and `invoke.sh` scripts.

 When you are done testing, use the `stop_nodes.sh` script to stop the nodes.